skukla/vm-from-scratch/README.md

 2. Text:
 	1. Line 1: `Summer's Here`
 	2. Line 2: `Wow your friends and hit the beach in style!`
+	3. Button: `Shop New Yoga`

 <a id="black-friday-lead-in"></a>
 ##### Black Friday Lead-in
-1. Change the top row background image to `promotions/summersunset.jpg`
+1. Change the top row background image to `promotions/blackfridayleadinhero.jpg`
 2. Text:
-	1. Line 1: `Summer's Here`
+	1. Line 1: `It's Almost Here`
-	2. Line 2: `Wow your friends and hit the beach in style!`
+	2. Line 2: `We've got your covered for Black Friday!`
+	3. Button: `Shop New Yoga`

 <a id="black-friday-sale"></a>
 ##### Black Friday Sale
-1. Change the top row background image to `promotions/summersunset.jpg`
+1. Change the top row background image to `promotions/blackfridayweekendhero.jpg`
 2. Text:
-	1. Line 1: `Summer's Here`
+	1. Line 1: `Today Only`
-	2. Line 2: `Wow your friends and hit the beach in style!`
+	2. Line 2: `Get 30% off ALL THE THINGS for Black Friday!`
+	3. Button: `Shop Now`

 <a id="holiday-campaign"></a>
 ##### Holiday Campaign
-1. Change the top row background image to `promotions/summersunset.jpg`
+1. Change the top row background image to `promotions/holidayhero.png`
 2. Text:
-	1. Line 1: `Summer's Here`
+	1. Line 1: `Welcome the season in style`
-	2. Line 2: `Wow your friends and hit the beach in style!`
+	2. Line 2: `Happy Holidays from LUMA!`
+	3. Button: `Shop New Yoga`

 <a id="content-with-page-builder"></a>
 ### Content with Page Builder